chakrabar/chakrabar.github.io/_posts/articles/2018-02-05-practical-configuration-and-di-in-aspnet-core.md

 }
 ```

-Now, if I have a constructor dependency in the filter, it cannot be used simply as an attribute.
+Now, if I have a constructor dependency in the filter, it CANNOT be used simply as an attribute.
 The dependency also cannot be injected.

 ```cs
 public class MyHeaderFilterAttribute : ActionFilterAttribute